Torquing Lug Nuts

-Over-torquing a wheel can result in a warped brake rotor and possible hub flange damage.
+Over-torquing the lugs on a wheel can result in a warped brake rotor and possible hub flange damage.
 Rotors get extremely hot and improper, and over-torquing a wheel can result in warpage as the rotor heats up and cools back down in service.

 Symptoms: Automotive technicians find themselves diagnosing brake rotors all the time.
-At high speeds and sometimes low speeds, a warped rotor produces a noticeable vibration in both the brake pedal, the seat, and the steering wheel.
+A warped rotor produces a noticeable vibration in the brake pedal, seat, and steering wheel at high and sometimes low speeds.
 As the pads squeeze against the rotating rotor, any variations or warpage in the rotor result in a vibration.

 Thickness variation is common and often correctable.
 If within specs, thickness variation can be repaired by machining (turning) the rotor on a brake lathe.
 Check the thickness of the rotor before and after machining; a thin rotor will overheat and warp, ending in a return.